 - E-mail: email@example.com

 - Mail: 47 State House Station, Augusta, ME 04333

 Collecting Unemployment Insurance (UI) benefits based on providing false, misreported, or unreported information is considered committing UI fraud.
 If you are filing a claim, reopening a claim, or certifying for UI benefits, you are legally responsible for making sure you follow the requirements set by state law.
 Examples of UI fraud could include:

 Employers can take an active role in reducing improper UI benefit payments by providing important information in a timely manner.
 Employers are required to:

+In Maine, UI benefits are funded by employer taxes.
+Improper payment of UI benefits may result in higher taxes to all employers.
+UI benefits allow qualified unemployed workers to continue to buy goods and services.
 An improper payment of UI benefits means that a claim for benefits was paid in error.
 An improper payment of benefits can result when inaccurate information is provided by the claimant or employer, or when information is not received by the Maine Bureau of Employment Insurance in a timely manner.
 Once an improper payment is detected, the claimant is notified of an “overpayment.”

 The Bureau conducts cross-matches with several data sources.
 When we find instances of a person collecting benefits he or she is not eligible to receive, an overpayment is established.
 Overpayments due to fraud are subject to penalties including denial of benefits.
 The claimant must pay back the money he or she was not entitled to receive.
 Overpayments can also result in higher taxes for employers whose annual contributions pay for unemployment benefits for their former workers.